ecn310/course-project-development/team_contract.md

    -  Strike 1: Verbal Warning: After the first missed deadline or instance of inadequate participation, the Leader will issue a verbal warning to the group member, reminding them of their responsibilities and the impact of their actions on the team’s progress.
    -  Strike 2: Written Warning: If the issue persists, the Historian will document the incident, and a written warning will be sent to the individual.
 This warning will clearly state the specific expectations they have not met and a deadline by which the behavior needs to improve.
    -  Strike 3: Group Meeting with the Member: If no improvement is observed after the second strike, the group will hold a meeting with the individual to directly address the ongoing issues.
-This meeting should focus on finding solutions, such as re-allocating tasks or offering support.
+This meeting should focus on finding solutions, such as re- allocating tasks or offering support.

 - __Step 3__: If Step 1 is not met by all team members then the TA will be contacted and informed about the situation.
 - __Step 4__: If the individual's behavior does not change, the issue will be taken directly to Professor Buzard and a grade change will be determined.
 After three strikes, we will talk about the possibility of reducing the individual's project grade by 5-10% or other penalties (if required) at the professor's discretion.

+If a member is struggling to meet expectations but shows a willingness to improve, the group can propose an improvement plan:

+Set Clear Expectations: The group will outline specific actions the member needs to take, including clearer deadlines, check-ins, or paired work to help them meet their tasks.
+Follow-Up: The group will check in regularly with the member, ensuring progress and offering additional support if needed.
+Reevaluation: If the member successfully meets the improvement plan's expectations, the issue will be considered resolved.
+If not, further escalation as outlined in Step 3 or Step 4 may be necessary.

 ## D. Roles for Members
 >[!Note]